Articulating notes on the ocarina

 An even softer articulation may be created with a tongue position similar to 'L', restricting the airflow without fully stopping it.

-And finally, articulation can be created with the glottis, the 'lid' that closes in your thought if you hold and release your breath with your mouth fully open.
+A different kind of attack can also be created by articulating notes using the glottis instead of the tongue.
+The glottis is the 'lid' that closes in your thought if you hold and release your breath with your mouth fully open.

 I'd suggest recording yourself playing all of them on all of your ocarinas to learn how they sound on your own instruments.
 Then listen to performances, and experiment with articulations for yourself to find places they sound appropriate.